What Is Trazimera™ (trastuzumab-qyyp)?

 Reviewed by: HU Medical Review Board | Last reviewed: June 2023 | Last updated: September 2023

 Trazimera™ (trastuzumab-qyyp) is used to treat certain people with HER2+ breast cancer (human epidermal growth factor receptor 2 positive).
 Trazimera is used after or along with chemotherapy.1,2

-Breast cancer tumors are characterized as HER2+ or HER2- cancers.
-HER2 refers to a particular protein that appears on the surface of cancer cells and makes the cells multiply faster.
-When cancer cells produce too many HER2 molecules, they are referred to as HER2+ tumors.
-HER2- cancers produce few or no HER2 molecules.3 About 15-30% of breast cancers are HER2+.1
+Breast cancer tumors are defined as HER2+ or HER2- cancers.
+HER2 refers to a specific protein that appears on the surface of cancer cells and can lead to faster growth and spread of the cancer.
+When cancer cells produce too many HER2 molecules, they are called HER2+ tumors.
+1,3

 What are the ingredients in Trazimera?

 The active ingredient in Trazimera is trastuzumab-qyyp.

 Trazimera is an engineered monoclonal antibody used to treat cancer.
 Our bodies naturally produce antibodies.
 These are immune factors that act against bacteria, viruses, and other foreign organisms that invade and threaten our health.
 Drug companies make a variety of antibodies that target the actions that cause certain diseases, including breast cancer.4